kutaslab/mkpy/mkpy/docs/Installation.rst

 Conda install a pre-release development version
 -----------------------------------------------

-* At times a development version of mkpy runs ahead of the latest stable release and is available for conda installation.
+* At times an updated development version of mkpy runs ahead of the latest stable release and is available for conda installation.
 It is strongly recommended to install development versions into a fresh conda environment or risk modifiying an existing working environment in unintended and/or undesireable ways with upgraded or downgraded dependencies.